Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Introduction

 However, rigorous approximation error estimates for sparse-grid spaces on general, non-tensor-product domains are still lacking.
 Understanding such approximation properties is of fundamental importance in the context of Galerkin methods applied to the variational formulations of differential equations.
 Indeed, error estimates in appropriate Sobolev norms guarantee the convergence of the methods through the application of C\'ea's or Strang's lemma.
 The first error estimates for IGA approximation spaces were derived in the case of $h$-refinement with fixed polynomial degree~\cite{bazilev11}.
 The case of anisotropic meshes, involving different mesh sizes in each coordinate direction, was addressed in~\cite{veiga12}.
 This analysis was later extended to include the explicit dependence on the polynomial degree~$p$~\cite{veiga11}, although it did not cover the most relevant case of maximally smooth B-splines.
-This gap was filled in~\cite{takacs16}, where sharp error estimates and inverse inequalities with constants independent of the spline degree and the mesh size were established for maximally smooth B-splines.
+This gap was filled in~\cite{takacs16}, where error estimates and inverse inequalities with constants independent of the spline degree and the mesh size were established for maximally smooth B-splines. \revB{An extension of this result to arbitrary grids with non-uniform spacing was derived in~\cite{sande19}, with a sharper, near-optimal constant.
+The result was further extended in~\cite{sande19-1,sande22} to splines of arbitrary smoothness defined on isogeometric multi-patch domains.}

 In this work, we introduce and analyze approximation spaces based on sparse-grid tensor products of B-splines.
-This extends the work of~\cite{takacs16}, where such estimates were established for univariate B-splines of maximal smoothness and for $d$-dimensional spaces constructed from full tensor products.
+This extends the work of~\cite{takacs16,sande19,sande19-1}, where such estimates were established for univariate B-splines of maximal smoothness and for $d$-dimensional spaces constructed from full tensor products.
 Here, we generalize these results to sparse-grid tensor-product spaces in the parameter domain and their images in the physical domain via a geometric B-spline mapping.
 For simplicity, we restrict our analysis to B-spline functions; however, the extension to NURBS functions, as in~\cite{bazilev11}, is straightforward.
-Following~\cite{takacs16}, we restrict our analysis to single-patch geometric domains; however, an extension to multi-patch domains, along the lines of~\cite{takacs18}, could also be considered.
+Following~\cite{takacs16}, we restrict our analysis to single-patch geometric domains; however, an extension to multi-patch domains, along the lines of~\cite{takacs18,sande19-1}, could also be considered.